-On September 18, 2020, the Company entered into an Open Market Sale Agreement ("Sales Agreement") with Jefferies LLC, under which the Company may, at its option, offer and sell ADSs having an aggregate offering price of up to \$100.0 million from time to time through Jefferies, acting as sales agent.
-Any such sales, made through our sales agent can be made by any method that is deemed an "at-the-market offering" as defined in Rule 415 promulgated under the Securities Act, or in other transactions pursuant to an effective shelf registration statement on Form F-3.
-The Company agreed to pay Jefferies a commission of 3.0% of the gross proceeds of any sales of ADSs sold pursuant to the Sales Agreement.
-During the nine months ended September 30, 2020, the Company did not sell any ADSs under the Sales Agreement.
+On September 18, 2020, we entered into an Open Market Sale Agreement or the Sales Agreement with Jefferies LLC, or Jeffries, under which we may, at our option, offer and sell ADSs having an aggregate offering price of up to \$100 million from time to time through Jefferies, acting as sales agent.
+Any such sales made through our sales agent can be made by any method that is deemed an "at-the-market offering" as defined in Rule 415 promulgated under the Securities Act, or in other transactions pursuant to an effective shelf registration statement on Form F-3.
+We have agreed to pay Jefferies a commission of 3.0% of the gross proceeds of any sales of ADSs sold pursuant to the Sales Agreement.
+During the three months ended March 31, 2021, we issued and aggregate of 1.7 million ADSs under the Sales Agreement for net proceeds, after underwriting discounts and offering expenses of \$15.3 million.

-COVID-19 Business Update
+COVID-19 Response

-With the global spread of the ongoing coronavirus 2019, or COVID-19, pandemic, we established a cross-functional task force and have implemented business continuity plans designed to address and mitigate its impact on our employees and business.
+In response to the ongoing coronavirus 2019, or COVID-19, pandemic, we established a cross-functional task force and have implemented business continuity plans designed to address and mitigate its impact on our employees and business.
 While we have not experienced any significant financial impact to date, the overall disruption caused by the COVID-19 pandemic on global healthcare systems, and the other risks and uncertainties associated with the pandemic, could cause our business, financial condition, results of operations and growth prospects to be materially adversely affected.

-In March 2020, our global workforce transitioned to working remotely with the exception of clinical trial related activities that required laboratory-based activity or manufacturing.
+In March 2020, our global workforce transitioned to working remotely with the exception of research and clinical trial related activities that required laboratory-based activity or manufacturing.
 We implemented protocols and procedures to ensure the safety of our employees working on site, including requirement to wear personal protective equipment, temperature checks at entry and offered COVID-19 testing for any employee with symptoms or at suspected risk of exposure to virus.
 In June 2020, we began the implementation of our workplace re-entry plan, based on a phased approach that is principles-based and local in design, with a focus on continuity of patient treatment and working to bring its workforce back on-site safely.
 We have also implemented policies to control and limit office and lab access in line with social distancing guidelines and for contact tracing if needed.